sampsyo/cs6120/content/blog/2019-11-15-profile-guided-basic-block-reordering.md

 ## Evaluation

 ### Initial Testing
 Initially we tested our pass on simple programs with only one conditional branch, where one branch is more frequently executed than the other.
-Our pass successfully rearranged the more used pass to directly after the block before branching.
+Our pass successfully rearranged the more used path to directly after the branch instruction.
 We also tested on more complicated branching scenarios.

 ### Benchmark Testing